PPUC/ZeDMD/README.md

 ## First start

-After flashing the firmware the ZeDMD logo will appear.
+After flashing the ZeDMD settings menu will appear.
 Due to the variety of panels available on the market, you’ll need to adjust the RGB values.
 On ZeDMD versions prior to v5.0.0, this can be done by pressing the RGB button.
 From v5.0.0 onwards, you can adjust the RGB values by navigating to the `RGB Order:` option at the top of the settings menu.
 Then, adjust the RGB order by rotating the colors until the following alignment is achieved:
 * The top-left corner displays `red` as red.
 * `Green` appears as green.